About US

 Accreditation

-Training programs offered by the Baptist Institute Health Sciences are accredited by the Ministry of Higher Education of Cameroon.
+Training programs offered by the Baptist Institute of Health Sciences are accredited by the Ministry of Higher Education of Cameroon.
 The curriculum for each program is carefully developed to meet the standards required in Cameroon.
 Teaching faculty are recruited locally and internationally to deliver the highest quality of education possible for our students.

 Administrative Staff